JustGoodThemes/Scriptor-Jekyll-Theme/_posts/2019-01-01-the-advantages-and-disadvantages-of-working-from-home.md

 disqus: false
 ---

+This is a test of Working Copy and GitHub on my iPhone.
+This is wild!! **Amazing** process here.

 A work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.
 They are sometimes referred to as a WAHM *(work at home mom)* or a WAHD *(work at home dad)*.

 Entrepreneurs choose to run businesses from home for a variety of reasons, including lower business expenses, personal health limitations, eliminating commuting, or in order to have a more flexible schedule.
 This flexibility can give an entrepreneur more options when planning tasks, business and non-business, including parenting duties.
 While some home-based entrepreneurs opt for childcare outside the home,[1] others integrate child rearing into their work day and workspace.
 The latter are considered work-at-home parents.